jgumbley/blogs-are-easy-and-cheap/2015/05/03/instead_of_the_cross_the_albatross.rst

     Drone pilots work in computerised installations which are housed in shipping containers.

+In November 2002 a predator was launched from a former French Foreign Legion base in Djibouti and crossed the Bab-el-Mandeb strait to enter Yemen.
+Having gained blessing from the government of Yemen, the CIA carried out the first drone based 'targetted killing' outside the warzone in Afghanistan.
+The target was Qaed Salim Sinan al-Harethi, positively identified by the NSA using signals from the cellphone in the back of his SUV.
+Al-Harethi was a Yemeni citizen whom had been involved in the bombing of a US Navy ship in Yeman in 2000.

 One US military base where predator drones are flown from is Creech Air Force base in Nevada.
 Although early drone pilots were drawn from F-15 pilots and other manned aircraft squadrons, the US Air Force increasingly turns to video games conferences and meetups to find new recruits.
 The predator is partly autonomous and therefore capable of operating on autopilot when moving from location to location.
-Manual control is relayed from computerised control arrays mounted in shipping containers in the United States via satalite link to a drones flying over the Middle East or Pakistan.
+Manual control is relayed from computerised control panels in the United States via satalite links to drones over the Middle East, Asia and Africa.

+The rate of drone strikes

 .. author:: default
 .. categories:: none